vvandriichuk/fastapi_db_template_02_2024/readme.md

 Short description of this structure and changes:

+v.2.4.0 (from 13.03.2024) - Slack Integration:
+-
+-  Added Slack Integrations for notifications
+-  Some small changes in the code

 v.2.3.2 (from 09.03.2024) - Tracer Sample Rate Control:
 -
 -  Added Tracer Sample Rate Control if we want to reduce the load on the server in a production environment